Who Is Nivon?

 Women's High Intensity Outpatient with Lodging Primary Counselor

-Judi is our morning group primary counselor.
+Judi is our lead counselor of the women's high intensity outpatient with lodging.
 She attended Minneapolis Community Technical College, earned her Associate Science Degree in Alcohol and Drug counseling, and is currently enrolled at Metropolitan State University pursuing her Bachelor's Degree as a Licensed Alcohol Drug Counselor.
 Before coming to Nivon Wellness Center, Judi spent 3 years specializing in admissions and intake, working mainly with the homeless population as well as those recently released from jail/prison.
 Judi believes that creating a safe and inviting space allows clients to explore their own healing process.

 She is passionate about "housing first" an approach that allows people to become safe and stable while getting help with their substance use.
 She is open to working with a variety of clients seeking recovery services including those with open child protection cases, those experiencing exploitation and those who need added supports and resources.
 She truly believe in Nivon's motto "Where there is life, there is hope."